 - 2 tablespoons olive oil

-- Take a large bowl and pour the flour and baking soda into it.
+- Take a large bowl and pour the flour, baking powder and baking soda into it.
 Create a well and pour in the yeast, sugar, oil and water.
 Give the ingredients in the well a gentle stir and let it rest until it goes slightly frothy - about 5 minutes

 - Take another bowl and mix the coconut cream with the apple cider vinegar.